 - Confide in a trusted individual about the manipulation.

 - Consider going to family therapy to potentially correct this unhealthy dynamic.

-She goes on to say that counseling can be helpful to repairing the family if making these repairs is possible: “Hopefully, the child can enter psychotherapy or counseling, or the whole family can be seen to help change this unhealthy dynamic.
-If the parents see that it is hurting their child, hopefully they will have enough empathy to own what they are doing and stop it.
-However, that is less than likely.
-I would say that it is a form of abuse that is passed down from generation to generation and it might be hard to break because the perpetrators do not see it as problematic behavior.”
+She goes on to say that counseling can be helpful to repair the family if making these repairs is desired.
+“Hopefully, the child can enter psychotherapy or counseling, or the whole family can be seen to help change this unhealthy dynamic.
+If the parents see that it is hurting their child, hopefully, they will have enough empathy to own what they are doing and stop it.”